Owning a home starts with getting a mortgage. Here's how.

 A mortgage is a loan from a bank or mortgage lender to help finance the purchase of a home without paying the entire price of the property up front.
 Given the high costs of buying a home, almost every home buyer requires long-term financing in order to purchase a house.
 The property itself serves as collateral, which offers security to the lender should the borrower fail to pay back the loan.

 A mortgage payment is normally paid on a monthly basis.
-It includes a portion of your principal (the total amount of money borrowed) and interest (the price that you pay to borrow money from your lender), and often property taxes, and homeowner’s insurance.
+It includes a portion of your principal (the total amount of money borrowed) and interest (the price that you pay to borrow money from your lender), and often property taxes, homeowner’s insurance, and private mortgage insurance.

 1. Get your credit score where it needs to be.